buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 process could allow feature key-holders to set a custom threshold per-feature.

-If a feature is not activated, either because it has been revoked or it did not meet the required stake support, it must be resubmitted according to Step 1.
+If a feature is not activated, either because it has been revoked or it did not meet the required stake support, it must be resubmitted according to Step 2.

 To ensure this new process doesn't overload the Feature Gate program's owned accounts, during the activation stage, garbage collection will:

 - Archive any activated feature accounts
 - Archive this epoch's Staged Features PDA
-- Delete any spam feature accounts with no state
+- Delete any spam feature accounts with no state.
+These are accounts owned by `Feature111111111111111111111111111111111111` that do not appear in the feature set.

 The runtime "archives" an account by assigning it to the Feature Tombstone.

+Created features that were not staged for activation or did not meet the required stake support will not be garbage collected.

 ## Alternatives Considered